 Ahh, libraries.
 Not only are they invaluable repositories of history and knowledge, but they also look damn good if you catch them on camera (posing with a book is entirely optional).
-As one of the most important cultural centres on Earth, as well as the setting for countless literary classics, London’s libraries are some of the finest around, whether they be Victorian classics or boldly modern.
-Feast your eyes upon our guide to the most amazing libraries in London, but don’t forget to return your books on time… (Featured image: @alixelay)
+As one of the most important cultural centres on Earth and the setting for countless literary classics, London’s libraries are some of the finest around, whether they be Victorian classics or boldly modern.
+With World Book Day drawing close, why not feast your eyes upon our guide to the most amazing and beautiful libraries in London?
+Just don’t forget to return your books on time…

 1. The Maughan Library